-- 16.1 All breaches of this Disciplinary Code by members of the FIDE Family shall be reported to the FIDE Secretariat. - 16.2 The FIDE Secretariat shall keep a record of such complaints and refer the complaints to the EDC Chairman to be dealt with in accordance with this Disciplinary Code. - 16.3 If the EDC decides that a complaint referred to it does not properly fall to be dealt with under this Code by way of either Remedial Action or Disciplinary Action, it may refer the complaint to another FIDE Commission in whose mandate the complaint falls for its attention and action, if necessary, or inform the complainant that FIDE declines to deal with the complaint and the reason therefor. - 16.4 Proceedings initiated and conducted in front of the EDC shall take place according to the EDC Procedural Rules. - 16.5 The EDC reports administratively to the FIDE Executive Director.
-If the EDC considers it as necessary or upon request, it may submit a report directly to the Management Board, the FIDE Council, the General Assembly, or any other individual or body within FIDE.
-In such a case, the EDC informs the FIDE Executive Director before it submits its report. - 16.6 The EDC shall present every year a report to the Congress on the conduct of its activities and interim reports to the FIDE Council if appropriate.
+- 16.1 All breaches of this Disciplinary Code by members of the FIDE Family shall be reported to the FIDE Secretariat. - 16.2 The FIDE Secretariat shall keep a record of such complaints and refer the complaints to the EDC Chairman to be dealt with in accordance with this Disciplinary Code. - 16.3 If the EDC decides that a complaint referred to it does not properly fall to be dealt with under this Code by way of either Remedial Action or Disciplinary Action, it may refer the complaint to another FIDE Commission in whose mandate the complaint falls for its attention and action, if necessary, or inform the complainant that FIDE declines to deal with the complaint and the reason therefor. - 16.4 Proceedings initiated and conducted in front of the EDC shall take place according to the EDC Procedural Rules. - 16.5 The EDC interacts administratively with the FIDE Executive Director or to another FIDE Official nominated by the FIDE President for this purpose.
+If the EDC considers it necessary or upon request, it may submit a report directly to the Management Board, the FIDE Council, the General Assembly, or any other individual or body within FIDE.
+In such a case, the EDC informs

+- the FIDE Executive Director or other FIDE Official nominated by the FIDE President before it submits its report. - 16.6 The EDC shall present every year a report to the Congress on the conduct of its activities and interim reports to the FIDE Council if appropriate.